 Cost for the Basic Group Obedience Course –

-The cost of the 8 week Group course is $350.00.
+The cost of the 8 week Group course is $395.00.
 You may be eligible for the above discounts.
-We offer this course as Private and Semi-Private as well.
+We offer this course as Private as well.

 While we generally feel the optimum benefits are achieved in the group environment for our Basic Obedience Course, we have come to learn that there are times when the handler just knows they will struggle with learning in a group environment and prefer individual lessons.
 In that scenario, we will certainly do privates with the handler, but will encourage them after they complete the private lessons (all 8 weeks of the Basic) and are comfortable with implementing the program, to join a Basic 8-week Group Obedience Class at 50% off the class price.

-Cost for the private Basic Obedience Course is –$65.00/session. (if you complete at least 5 sessions, you will be given a discounted price to do a group course).
+Cost for the private Basic Obedience Course is –$75.00/session.
 Private sessions are scheduled at a mutually convenient day/time.

-Open Door to Repeat the Program for Free
+Open Door to Repeat the Program ONCE for Free

 We understand there is a learning curve for the humans and the dogs in our course, so, if all three of the goals of the program are not met to the highest potential for the individual dog at the end of a completed 8-weeks, or if it is a young dog that completed 8-weeks, but that may require some additional productive channeling when it’s a bit older, PUPS will allow you to repeat the course ONE time free of charge within 6 months of graduating.
 You are also allowed to join a new class ONE time for free within 1 month if you had to drop out during a course (after that you will be discounted to half price).